 Betty Vaughn, licensed massage therapist, provides myofascial release and craniosacral massage therapy at IncrediPAWS on Mondays from 1-4:30PM and 6:15-8:15PM.
 Betty also teaches yoga at IncrediPAWS; check the class schedule for more information.

 Melanie Robison has been showing, training, and breeding dogs for 23 years.
 She has competed, shown and trained a variety of breeds in conformation, obedience, rally, herding, scent detection, search and rescue, and bite work.
 She has also been a member of Therapy Dogs International for 18 years.
 She is an AKC Breeder of Merit, certified with the Ohio Working Dog Council, and the National Association for Search and Rescue as a SAR Tech 3.
 Melanie is now focused on agility with her Chinese cresteds.
-She has participated in private lessons with both Jenn and Susan Crank and studied in seminars under some of the top trainers in the country, including Mary Ellen Barry, Karen Holik, and Jeannette Hutchison.
+She has participated in private lessons with both Jenn and Susan Crank and studied in seminars under some of the top trainers in the country; including Mary Ellen Barry, Karen Holik, and Jeannette Hutchison.
 Her young dog recently qualified for the 2016 CPE Nationals and is currently working towards his MACH.
-Melanie has worked with all ages and breeds of dogs but especially likes working with puppies, alternative breeds, and on trouble-shooting behavioral issues.
+Melanie has worked with all ages and breeds of dogs but especially likes working with puppies, alternative breeds, and on behavior trouble-shooting.
 Melanie can be contacted at Melanie [dot] Robison @ incredipaws [dot] com.